Managing a subscription

 .

-When customers want to manage their subscriptions, you can retrieve a list of subscriptions associated with their record:
+When customers want to manage their subscriptions, you can associated with their record:

-For each subscription, access its payment source by passing sourceId
+For each subscription, access its payment by passing sourceId

-To modify a subscription's payment source, its state
+To modify a payment , its must be active

 , activeFree